-The coordinating editors of the OBO Foundry are Michael Ashburner (GO), Chris Mungall (GO, BIRN, modENCODE, BBOP), Suzanna Lewis (GO, BIRN, modENCODE, BBOP), Alan Ruttenberg (ORG, Immport), Richard H. Scheuermann (IRD, ViPR, Immport, CTSA), and Barry Smith (NCBO, ORG, Immport).
-Melissa Haendel (OHSU)
+The coordinating editors of the OBO Foundry are Michael Ashburner (GO), Chris Mungall (GO, BIRN, modENCODE, BBOP), Suzanna Lewis (GO, BIRN, modENCODE, BBOP), Alan Ruttenberg (ORG, Immport), Richard H. Scheuermann (IRD, ViPR, Immport, CTSA), Barry Smith (NCBO, ORG, Immport), and Melissa Haendel (OHSU).
+Susanna Assunta-Sansone (University of Oxford e-Research Centre, NPG Scientific Data) is industry liason.

-The intention is to provide light-weight management, although the growth of OBO may, in the future, necessitate a more formal structure.
+The intention is to provide light-weight management, although the growth of the OBO Foundry may, in the future, necessitate a more formal structure.
 It is appropriate to view these people as facilitators who assist independent ontology developers: by organizing meetings, making introductions between different groups, offering comments when requested, engaging in email discussions, making resources available, and other means.
 They work to ensure that the ontologies being developed are mutually compatible, expandable, and correctable in line with advances in biomedical science.
 Ontologies are tools of communication, and their utility depends on the network effects that come with wide acceptance.
 Experience thus far confirms that adherence to OBO principles is largely self-policing because of the positive benefits that accrue to individual members.
-The task of the OBO coordinators is to help to build this community.

 The GO project provides a controlled vocabulary for describing gene and gene product attributes in any organism.
 Members of the GO Consortium supply annotations of gene products using this vocabulary, which can be viewed and downloaded via the GO website.